astronomer/docs/learn/airflow-params.md

 ## Define DAG-level param defaults

-Default values for DAG-level params can be created by passing them to the `param` parameter of the `@dag` decorator or the `DAG` class in your DAG file.
+To specify params for all runs of a given DAG, pass new default values to the `param` parameter of the `@dag` decorator or the `DAG` class in your DAG file.
 You can directly specify a default value or use the `Param` class to define a default value with additional attributes.

-The DAG below has two DAG-level params with a defined default: `param1` and `param2`, the latter having been defined to only accept integers.
+The DAG below has two DAG-level params with defaults: `param1` and `param2`, the latter only accepting integers.

 <CodeBlock language="python">{simple_param_dag}</CodeBlock>

-The Trigger DAG UI will render an element for each param with the respective default.
+If you trigger an individual DAG run from the Airflow UI, the **Trigger DAG** now renders a form for each param.
+From here, you can then override your new defaults for individual DAG runs.
 A param with a red asterisk is a required param.

 ![Trigger DAG with simple defaults](/img/guides/airflow-params_simple_param_dag_trigger_ui.png)

 :::info

-When a `type` is specified for a param, the field will be a required input by default because of [JSON validation](https://json-schema.org/draft/2020-12/json-schema-validation.html#name-dates-times-and-duration).
-To make a field optional, allow NULL values by setting the type to `["null", "<my_type>"]`.
+When you specify a required `type` for a param, the field will be a required input by default because of [JSON validation](https://json-schema.org/draft/2020-12/json-schema-validation.html#name-dates-times-and-duration).
+To make a field optional but still require a specific input type, allow NULL values by setting the type to `["null", "<my_type>"]`.

 :::

 :::info

-By default values provided to a keyword in the `params` dictionary are assumed to be strings.
+By default, Airflow assumes that the values provided to a keyword in the `params` dictionary are strings.
 You can change this behavior by setting the DAG parameter `render_template_as_native_obj=True`.
-See also [Render native Python code](templating.md#render-native-python-code).
+See [Render native Python code](templating.md#render-native-python-code).

 :::